 Writing the blog has given me the opportunity to meet amazing, inspirational people, eat awesome food and do all kinds of crazy burger-themed stuff.
 Like working with artists whose work I love to create original burger-themed accessories and homewares; judging nationwide burger contests; hosting a burger-pop up food and art event in London (in collaboration with BurgerMonday / Young & Foodish) and subsequently taking the Burgermat Show concept to Cape Town and Dublin; publishing a burger art and recipe book commemorating the Burgermat Show with Nobrow; and creating my own iPhone app (Burgerapp) that enabled users to find my pick of London’s best burgers.

-More recently I collaborated with Golden Age Public Houses to create Burgerac's Burgershack, a kitchen pop up brand that resides at both The Royal Oak pub in Marylebone and legendary central London music venue and bar, The Social.
+More recently I collaborated with Golden Age Public Houses to create Burgerac's Burgershack, a branded food offer that popped up at both The Royal Oak pub in Marylebone and legendary central London music venue and bar, The Social.

 I'm currently focusing on a number of suitably food-themed projects with a whole bunch of different folk, constantly striving to combine a love of high quality, ethically sourced ingredients with fun and excellence, no matter what.
 If you wanna work with me on something - just holler and we can chat.
 Over a burger, obviously.
 Email me at firstname.lastname@example.org.